opadotun-taiwo/arima-sales-trend-prediction/README.md

 ## Challenges
-- Quarterly date is too small so I changed to Monthly-level forecasting to give fiures that I can communicate to management
+- Quarterly date is too small so I changed to Monthly-level forecasting to give figures that I can communicate to management

 ![Revenue prediction for 2026](Month-over-Month Revenue Growth.png)